Lois Lane (1978 film series character): Superman Returns

-Superman Returns

 In alternate continuity from the first two films, Superman (now portrayed by Brandon Routh) returns to Earth after five years travelling in space to investigate what he believed to be his home planet Krypton.
 Upon returning to Metropolis as his alter-ego reporter Clark Kent, he is shocked to discover the consequences of his disappearance.
 In his absence, Lois (now portrayed by Kate Bosworth) is engaged to Perry White's (Frank Langella) nephew, Richard (James Marsden) and shares a young son, Jason (Tristan Lake Leabu), with Richard.
 Lois had also penned an editorial titled "Why the World Doesn't Need Superman" in the wake of his absence.
 The criminal mastermind Lex Luthor (now played by Kevin Spacey) was released from prison because Superman did not testify against Luthor during his appeal trial.
 After seducing an old heiress, Luthor inherits her fortune and begins his plot against Superman.

 Superman reemerges to the world when he saves a space shuttle test launch during a mysterious nationwide power outage, triggered by Luthor using Kryptonian technology.
 Lois, investigating the power outage, tracks the source to a mansion owned by Luthor.
 Along with her son, she is then held captive on a superyacht heading into the Atlantic Ocean.
 Luthor plans to use the Kryptonian crystal, stolen from the Fortress of Solitude, to create a new land mass, which in turn will destroy the United States.

 Aboard the yacht, Lois manages to fax over a message for help to the Daily Planet, which is received by Richard and Clark.
 However, one of Luthor's henchmen catches her and attempts to attack Lois, causing Jason's superpower to emerge and crush the henchman with a piano, revealing Jason is, in fact, Superman's son.
 Luthor and his men escape by helicopter.
 While Superman works to contain the damage in the city, Richard reaches the yacht with a small plane.
 When the boat starts to sink, the three of them become trapped and Lois is knocked unconscious.
 Superman rescues them in time and takes them to Richard's plane for safety.
 Superman pursues Luthor, who has made his way to the new landmass infused with kryptonite.
 Luthor easily defeats Superman, stabbing him with a kryptonite shard and leaving him to drown in the sea.
 Regaining consciousness, Lois, knowing of the kryptonite danger, convinces Richard to turn the plane around.
 They spot Superman in the water and take him into the plane, where Lois removes the kryptonite shard.
 Recovered, Superman flies the landmass into outer space.

 Complications from kryptonite exposure cause Superman to fall into a coma.
 Lois visits him in the hospital and whispers in his ear concerning Jason's paternity.
 Soon after, Superman visits Jason and repeats the words of his own father as Jason sleeps, while Lois starts to write an editorial titled "Why the World Needs Superman".